-If a child has an elevated temperature, he/she cannot remain in school.
+If a child has an elevated temperature (100 degrees or greater), he/she should not remain in school.
 The parent is encouraged to keep the student at home until the temperature is normal for 24 hours.
 When a child becomes ill at school, the parent will be contacted.
 The parent or designated contact person must sign the student out in the office in the presence of office personnel.
 No student will be allowed to leave without being checked out.
 Students with stomach viruses may not return to school until being symptom-free (no sickness) for 24 hours.